learnapollo/learnapollo/content/tutorial-react-native/react-native-06.md

-# Tutorial 06 - Multiple Mutations
+# Multiple Mutations - React-Native Tutorial (6/6)

 Welcome to the 6th exercise in the **React Native Track** of this Apollo Client Tutorial!